dovetail-lab/fabric-operation/README.md

 ./ca-crypto.sh bootstrap
 ```

 You can edit the network specification [netop1.env](./config/netop1.env) if you want to use a different operating company name, or make it run more orderer or peer nodes.
-The generated crypto data will be stored in the folder [netop1.com](./netop1.com) on localhost, or in a cloud file system, such as Amazon EFS, Azure Files, or GCP Filestore.
+The generated crypto data will be stored in the local folder `/path/to/dovetail-lab/fabric-operation/netop1.com/netop1.com`, or in a cloud file system, such as Amazon EFS, Azure Files, or GCP Filestore.

 These scripts take 2 additional parameters, e.g.,